ClayStack/claystack-docs/docs/cseth/overview.md

 # Overview

 ClayStack's Ethereum liquid staking protocol embodies the principles of decentralization, resistance to censorship, scalability, and inclusivity.
 Building upon robust technologies such as DVT and a hybrid architecture, ClayStack fosters a scalable, noncustodial, and thoroughly decentralized liquid staking solution.
-This helps bolster the security of the Ethereum ecosystem and the whole of DeFi.
-It encourages broad participation by rewarding active involvement from top node validators to non-professional validators, and facilitates the participation of major institutions and individual home stakers in staking and validation processes.
+The protocol aims to target both retail and institutional stakers and node operators to help bolster the security of the Ethereum network.
+As such, the protocol incorporates several foundational architectural adjustments to ensure that everyone from compliance-seeking institutions to home-run node operators can partake in the benefits that the ClayStack protocol offers.
+By rewarding active involvement from top node validators to non-professional validators, and facilitates the participation of major institutions and individual home stakers in staking and validation processes.

 ### Decentralization & Resistance to Censorship